 We have now established a basis for a game in which a hero can attack monsters.

-We’ll explain why later, but just remember that we make every Field private
+We’ll explain why later, but just remember that we make every Field private.

-and classes
+Methods and classes may be private.

 For completeness, here is the code of the classes as described up to here.

-First the class
+First the class Game.

 namespace HereComeTheMonsters